alyssabenipayo/guides-toc/2FA.md

 layout: guide-pages
 title: 2FA Guide
 provider-link: '/2FA'
-preview: "Hack for LA requires two-factor authentication (2FA) in GitHub for all project contributors."
 overview: "Hack for LA requires two-factor authentication (2FA) in GitHub for all project contributors."
 ---